LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 	oci.config.oke-workload-identity.enabled=true
 	```

-2. The following steps show you how to set up `Instance Principal` using a `Dynamic Group`-less `Policy` in OCI to access to the OKE cluster from the Livlabs VM instance (`kubectl` and `oci cli`) and `Workload Identity` authentication to allow the application running in OKE to manage (upload, list, download, and delete) objects in the OCI Object Storage bucket.
+2. The following steps show you how to set up an `OKE Workload Identity` policy to allow the application running in OKE to manage (upload, list, download, and delete) objects in the OCI Object Storage bucket.

 3. From the Oracle Cloud Console navigation menu, go to **Identity & Security >> Identity >> Policies**.